woodser/monero-java/README.md

 * Supports multisig, view-only, and offline wallets.
 * Wallet types are interchangeable by conforming to a [common interface](https://moneroecosystem.org/monero-java/index.html?monero/wallet/MoneroWallet.html).
 * Uses a clearly defined [data model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
-* Query wallet transactions, transfers, and outputs by their many attributes.
+* Query wallet transactions, transfers, and outputs by their properties.
 * Fetch and process binary data from the daemon (e.g. raw blocks).
 * Receive notifications when blocks are added to the chain or when wallets sync, send, or receive.
 * Over 270 passing JUnit tests.